fritzthecap/hiking-emergency-alert/README.md

 The application stores your hike-data by default in _$HOME/hiking-emergency-alert/hike.json_ directory.
 This directory can be changed by adding commandline argument _-Dhike.home=/mydirectory_, the name of the file can be changed by  _-Dhike.file=myhike.json_.

-You can also pass any mail-property to the application via _-D...._ commandline arguments, e.g. _-Dmail.smtp.ssl.enable=true_.
+You can also pass any mail-property to the application via _-D...._ commandline arguments, e.g. _-Dmail.smtp.ssl.enable=true_ or _-Dmail.smtp.port=465_.

 To get rid of the application, delete the _hiking-emergency-alert.jar_ file and the _hiking-emergency-alert_ directory.
 There are no registry entries or other magic tricks.